The Company of Wolves

 Join Burn the Curtain in the theatrical re-telling of this dark and mysterious modern classic.
 We need you to run or walk with us.
 To help us to sniff out those who have been born feet first, to hunt those who are hairy on the inside…

-The route will be between 2 miles for walkers, and 5 miles for runners.
+The routes will be between 2 to 3 miles for walkers, and 4 to 5 miles for runners.
 The tale will be performed along the way.

 To take part in the show, come prepared for physical activity, either running or walking, with appropriate clothing and good footwear.
 Some of the action will take place in the dark, so bring a torch or head torch if you have one.